neobotix/neo_docking2/README.md

 ## The process:

-First we need to store the pose of the docking station, it needs to be done manually.
+First, we need to store the pose of the docking station, it needs to be done manually.
 Use the teleop node to navigate the robot to the docking position.
 Once the robot is in the docking position, use the `/store_pose` service to store the docking position.

 ```ros2 service call /store_pose std_srvs/srv/Empty {}```